Miyuki333/ffi-vjoy/README.md

 # ffi-vjoy
-An FFI wrapper for the vJoy virtual controller library.
 ===============

 ffi-vjoy is an FFI wrapper that can be used to interface with the vJoy virtual controller library for Windows.
 It allows you to create vJoy feeders using a simple Ruby based API.